pimoroni/pidi-plugins/README.md

-# bum plugins
+# pidi plugins

-`bum` is a daemon that downloads album art for songs playing in `mpd`/`mopidy` and displays them in a little window.
+`pidi` is a daemon that downloads album art for songs playing in `mpd`/`mopidy` and displays them in a little window.

-These plugins add additional display output and client type support to bum, allowing album art display on things like the ST7789 1.3" SPI LCD.
+These plugins add additional display output and client type support to `pidi`, allowing album art display on things like the ST7789 1.3" SPI LCD.